Customer Satisfaction Score

 Cons:

-A 7-point Likert Scale is legendary and has been used since 1932.
-It offers seven different options to choose from and is majorly used by researchers.
+A 7-point Likert Scale is legendary and has been in use since 1932.
+It offers seven different options to choose from.
 It provides two moderate opinions along with two extremes, two intermediate, and one neutral opinion to the respondents.

 Here is an example of a 7-point Likert Scale for frequency.